 Bunion splints are non-invasive devices aimed at re-aligning the big toe while you sleep.
 These devices can be purchased from most local pharmacies.
 While the devices vary in construction and material used – some are more rigid than others – they are all designed for the same purpose with your main decision being which one is most comfortable for you to wear when sleeping.
 Some splints are constructed to pull the big toe outward while others are designed to push it outward; the splint is anchored to the foot by a band around the forefoot or under the toes.
 Bunion splints can slow or stop the progression of bunions, but they will not generally reverse the development of existing bunions.

 Available at most stores, toe spacers are pads generally made of silicone or gel which function to separate the big toe from the second toe, providing some relief from pain and discomfort and preventing the further progression of existing bunions by re-aligning the toe joints.
+Toe spacers can be an quick fix to a painful problem.
+The spacers come in a single toe separator or in multiple toe separators.
+Everybody’s preferences will be different.

 Most effective for mild to moderate bunions, bunion pads are small inserts designed to act as a protective barrier between the bunion and the shoe.
 The main purpose of these pads is to prevent redness, swelling of the big toe joint, blisters, calluses, pain, and discomfort caused by the bunion rubbing against footwear during the day.
 These pads generally serve as pain relief devices as opposed to corrective devices for existing bunions or preventative measures against developing bunions.